 The Difference Between Almond Butter and Peanut Butter

 Peanut butter is made from ground, dry-roasted peanuts.
 Although often considered a nut, peanuts (Arachis hypogaea) are a legume and are, therefore, related to beans and lentils.
-Peanuts are the edible seeds of the plant, widely grown in the tropics and subtropics, and are a source of carbohydrates, fibre, protein and fats.
+Peanuts are the edible seeds of the plant, widely grown in the tropics and subtropics, and are a source of carbohydrates, fiber, protein, and fats.
 (1)

-Almond butter is made grinding almonds, raw or roasted, into a spread or paste.
-Although called a nut, almonds are in fact seeds rather than a true nut.
-Almonds are a source of carbohydrates, fibre, protein and fats.
+Almond butter is made by grinding almonds, raw or roasted, into a spread or paste.
+Although called a nut, almonds are in fact seeds rather than true nuts.
+Almonds are a source of carbohydrates, fiber, protein, and fats.
 (2)

 Almond Butter vs. Peanut Butter: Nutritional Comparison

-Nutritionally speaking, both almond butter and peanut butter are a source of calories, carbohydrate, protein, fat and fibre.
+Nutritionally speaking, both almond butter and peanut butter are a source of calories, carbohydrates, protein, fat, and fiber.
 Here is a comparison of 2 tablespoons (32 grams) of almond butter vs. peanut butter.

 |NUTRITION PER 2 TBSP (32g)||ALMOND BUTTER||PEANUT BUTTER|

 |Calories||202 calories||200 calories|

 |Protein||4.8 grams||10.0 grams|

 |Fiber||1.2 grams||2.0 grams|